sjjf/master_exterior_ballistics/examples/16in_modeling_run.md

 ```
 $ ./master_exterior_ballistics.py find-ff -m 952.544 -c 406.4 -v 792.48 \
-         --drag-function KD8 --target-range 36210 -l 45.2483
+         --drag-function KD6 --target-range 36210 -l 45.2483

 Projectile Configuration:
  Mass: 952.544kg
  Caliber: 406.400mm
  Form Factor: 1.0000
- Drag function: KD8
+ Drag function: KD6
+Converged after 7 iterations

-Form Factor: 1.077591
+Form Factor: 0.996695

 Form Factor found for projectile at the following conditions:
 Target Range 36210.00m matched at:
- Range: 36210.06m
+ Range: 36209.52m
  Departure Angle: 45.2483deg
 ```

-The program has found the required form factor to match the shot - 1.077591.
-As expected this is between 1.0 and 1.1, the bracketing values we found manually.
+The program has found the required form factor to match the shot - 0.996695.
+As expected this is between 1.0 and 0.9, the bracketing values we found manually.

 To verify that this is correct we can re-run the single shot mode that we tried before, using the new value for the form factor:

 ```
 $ ./master_exterior_ballistics.py single -m 952.544 -c 406.4 -v 792.48
-        -l 45.2483 -f 1.077591 --drag-function KD8
+        -l 45.2483 -f 0.996695 --drag-function KD6

 Projectile Configuration:
  Mass: 952.544kg
  Caliber: 406.400mm
- Form Factor: 1.0776
+ Form Factor: 0.9967
- Drag function: KD8
+ Drag function: KD6
 Initial Conditions:
  Velocity: 792.480m/s
  Departure Angle: 45.2483deg
  Air Density Factor: 1.000000

 Final conditions:
-Time of flight: 95.43s
+Time of flight: 95.19s
-Range: 36210.06m
+Range: 36209.51m
-Impact Angle: -56.9131deg
+Impact Angle: -56.6269deg
-Impact Velocity: 462.53m/s
+Impact Velocity: 465.96m/s
 ```

-As expected, the calculated range is 36210m; the impact angle is 56.9 degrees, compared with 55.9 degrees in the original data; the time of flight is 95.4s compared with 94.6; and the impact velocity is 462.5m/s compared with 475.2m/s.
+As expected, the calculated range is 36210m; the impact angle is 56.6 degrees, compared with 55.9 degrees in the original data; the time of flight is 95.2s compared with 94.6; and the impact velocity is 465.96m/s compared with 475.2m/s.
 These variations are on the order of one or two percent, which is reasonable given that the original terminal data was mostly derived rather than direct measurements.

-To verify that the calculated form factor is a good match we can use other data from the table.
-The first row, converted to metric, has the following
-information:
+It's important to understand that the form factor isn't consistent across the full range of available departure angles - it's a simple linear scaling factor applied to the drag function, and hence cannot capture variations in performance that aren't linearly related to the drag function.
+This means that in order to match an existing range table it will be necessary to use a range of different form factors.

+To get an idea about how closely the chosen drag model matches the performance of the projectile we can use data from other parts of the range table to calculate alternative form factors.

+Taking the first row in our sample, converted to metric:

 ```
 33832.8 35.4617 47.8 77.7 448.0